 - Add grated mava and sugar, mix well and cook for about 30 mins on medium-low heat till the halva looses all its moisture and is completely dried up.

-- Garnish it with Rasins and chopped nuts.
+- Garnish it with Rasins and chopped nuts and nutmeg.

 - Towards the end of the cooking process due to lack of moisture halva will stick to the pan, so you will need to stir it more often and also reduce the heat to low.